PerfectFit-project/virtual-coach-rasa/db/README.md

 docker-compose exec manage alembic revision --autogenerate
 ```

+## 3. Apply the new revision

 Finally, apply migrations again to upgrade to the latest revision:
 ```
 docker-compose exec manage alembic upgrade head
 ```

+If you want this revision to be permanent and available to others, please
+remember to `git add` it to the repo.
+It will be found in the `dbschema/migrations/versions/`
+directory.
+Use `git status` to see which files in there are new.

 # Checking the schema of the currently running database